mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 - will fail if this is burned.

-Solar Sail: Solar Sail: A deployed solar sail covers an area dozens of kilometres across.
+Solar Sail: Solar Sail: A deployed solar sail covers an area dozens of kilometers across.
 It is made of a flexible synthetic fabric that has limited self– repair capabilities.
 Particles emitted by the sun – the ‘solar wind’ catch the sail and provide a minuscule amount of thrust.
 A ship